-Duolingo launches paid subscriptions as it struggles to monetize its service
+Duolingo launches paid subscriptions as it experiments with new ways to monetize its service

 Today is the last day to save $1,000 on Disrupt NY tickets

-Note: Update: a Duolingo spokesperson tells me that the company expects to break even (or come close to it) by the end of the year and that the company has a “fully fleshed out monetization plan.”
-We have updated the headline to reflect this.